Operational Safety Cases - From the Countryside Into The Cities

 Below is a list of key risks which has been compiled over many years of piloting of which a large proportion have been in and around central London.
 Some of these may be obvious but others less so:

-- Collision with buildings - operating in congested areas with tall building is difficult at the best of time.
-A momentary lack of concentration can cause a pilot to misjudge distances between the UAV and buildings and result in a collision
+Collision with buildings - operating in congested areas with tall buildings is difficult at the best of times.
+A momentary lack of concentration can cause a pilot to misjudge distances between the UAV and buildings and result in a collision.

-- Collision with aircraft - operating in cities such as central London, there is a huge amount more air traffic compared to other places.
-Low flying helicopters are fairly common, and if flying at high altitudes the risk of a collision is much greater than in more rural settings
+Collision with aircraft - operating in cities such as central London, there is a greater volume of air traffic compared to other places.
+Low flying helicopters are fairly common, and if flying at high altitudes the risk of a collision is much greater than in more rural settings.

 There are many other risks that could be included here, but this covers the most common ones.
 The next thing to consider is how we can mitigate these risks...